ukncsc/terraform-aws-mtasts/README.md

   source          = "github.com/ukncsc/terraform-aws-mtasts"
   domain          = "example.com"
-  mx              = ["mail.example.com"]        // Optional - default looks up MX records for the domain in DNS mode            = "testing"                   // Optional  - default is testing reporting_email = "tlsreporting@example.com"  // Optional
+  mx              = ["mail.example.com"]        // Optional - default looks up MX records for the domain in DNS mode            = "testing"                   // Optional - default is testing reporting_email = "tlsreporting@example.com"  // Optional - default is no TLS-RPT entry or zone
-  delegated = false // Change this to true once the new zones are delegated from your domain }
+  delegated = false                             // Optional - default is false.
+Change this to true once the new zones are delegated from your domain
+}
 ```
+When running in Mode 2, the zone delegation instructions are shown after a terraform apply in the Instructions output variable